openharmony/drivers_peripheral/wlan/README.md

 ## Available APIs<a name="section1564411661810"></a>

 The WLAN HAL module provides APIs for the Wi-Fi service, such as creating and destroying an  **IWiFi**  object and setting the MAC address.
+The following table lists the APIs.

 **Table  1**  APIs provided by the WLAN HAL module